KayLerch/alexa-skills-kit-states-java/README.md

 Regarding type support of _@AlexaStateSave_ there's a rule of thumb saying whatever [Jackson](http://wiki.fasterxml.com/JacksonHome)'s JsonSerializer can handle is allowed.
-This not only covers Strings, Ints and Boolean but also works fine for Arrays, Lists and Hashmaps.
+This not only covers Strings, Ints and Booleans but also works fine for Arrays, Lists and Key-Value-Collections.

 ## 2) Choose your _AlexaStateHandler_
 Depending on where you want to save your model's states you can pick from